Sbrussee/PathBench-MIL/README.md

 # Frequently Asked Questions
 1. **I encountered a bug / problem.
 How can i resolve this?**
 When encountering bugs, please provide your pathbench configuration along with information on your python environment and OS, this aids in solving the problem in a correct and timely manner.
-Some issues encountered might be part of the original SlideFlow codebase, please refer to [Link](https://github.com/slideflow/slideflow) for these problems.
+Some issues encountered might be part of the original SlideFlow codebase, please refer to [SlideFlow](https://github.com/slideflow/slideflow) for these problems.

 2. **I want to share a new feature / fix i added to PathBench.
 How do i share this with the community?**
 Of course, we welcome collaboration on PathBench by the community.
 Feel free to open a pull request, after some stress-testing your new feature can be made available to all users of PathBench.
+For some ideas of what we are working on and where you can contribute, please see this [document](https://docs.google.com/document/d/1EhzTDkVFf8-U7ojRNKVm6i4u67BfZjxc0JCqSyv8rOQ/edit?usp=sharing).

 3. **Am i allowed to use PathBench for my own research purposes?**
 PathBench is available under the open source GPL-3 license.
 This means it is freely usable and modifyable, but can only be redistributed under the same GPL-3 license, and thus, should stay in the open source domain.
 Please consider adding features as a pull request to PathBench if you think your own projects might help the community of PathBench users.